EOSC 331 · Introduction to Mineral Deposits

 See Course Webpage on UBC Canvas to access lecture slides, project information, and lab pre-reads.
 An updated syllabus for the Sept-Dec 2023 term will be available later in August.

-All lectures will be held in EOSM 135 in the Sept-Dec 2023 term at the regularly scheduled time each Tuesday and Thursday from 10:00-10:50 am.
-Labs begin in Week 2 and take place in EOS Main 101 – the labs are 3 hours and will involve group exercises overseen by our superb TAs.
+All lectures in Sept-Dec 2023 term is regularly scheduled time each Tuesday and Thursday from 10:00-10:50 am.
+Labs begin in Week 2 – the labs are 3 hours and will involve group exercises overseen by our superb TAs.